 Connecting hundreds of smartphones to a customizable experience is easy with today’s high-speed networks.
 But when everyone in the stadium wants to have their own personal multimedia experience, connectivity with very-high-capacity 5G becomes essential.

 The equipment at the Olympique de Marseille stadium is an example of technological and business co-innovation.
-“In all of its partnerships, Orange brings 5G to a specific place (such as a football stadium or factory), into a specific context and to a specific economic vertical,” says Olivier Wioland, Mobile Network Marketing Manager at Orange Business Services.
+“In all of its partnerships, Orange brings 5G to a specific place (such as a football stadium or factory), into a specific context and to a specific economic vertical,” says Olivier Wioland, Mobile Network Marketing Manager at Orange Business.
 “The starting point for co-innovation is always our customers’ needs.
 They come to us asking how 5G can help them to overcome a particular issue.
-We visit the customers’ premises to learn and understand with them how Orange Business Services can offer each customer the solution that’s right for them.”
+We visit the customers’ premises to learn and understand with them how Orange Business can offer each customer the solution that’s right for them.”

 The 5G-augmented technician